KatieSanderson/WalkRouterApp/README.md

 1. Program arguments will contain valid file and two valid nodes
 2. All edges are bi-directional and walkable
 3. Input bounds:
-    * <OSM id of node>: [0, 2^63 - 1]
+    * OSM id of node: [0, 2^63 - 1]
        * Lower bound is 0; ids should be specified with positive values
        * Upper bound is 2^63 - 1; large capacity for values and improbability of requiring larger values to represent ids
-    * <length in meters>: [0, 2^31 - 1]
+    * length in meters: [0, 2^31 - 1]
        * Lower bound must be 0; negative distances are impossible in context but 0 would indicate two nodes in the same location
        * Upper bound is 2^31 - 1; large capacity for values and improbability of requiring larger values to represent distance
-    * <number of nodes>: [2, 2^31 - 1]
+    * number of nodes: [2, 2^31 - 1]
        * Lower bound is 2; 2 nodes are required to run program without thrown exceptions
        * Upper bound is 2^31 - 1; large capacity for values and improbability of requiring larger values to represent number of nodes
-    * <number of edges>: [1, 2^31 - 1]
+    * number of edges: [1, 2^31 - 1]
         * Lower bound is 1; 1 edge is required to run program without thrown exceptions
         * Upper bound is 2^31 - 1; large capacity for values and improbability of requiring larger values to represent number of edges